ericdjiang/robosub-ros/src/data_pub/scripts/README.md

 ```
 source /opt/ros/kinetic/setup.bash
 ```
 where `kinetic` should be the version of `ros` that you are using (in this case, it should be `kinetic`).
-This should allow the following command to function properly
+This should allow the command to function properly.

 Next, run this command to build the workspace:
 ```